movebit/move/language/move-analyzer/editors/code/README.md

 4. Open any Aptos Move project directory(where the Move.toml is located), and open or create files that end in `.move`, you should see that keywords and types appear in different colors, and you can try other features.

 After completing the above steps, **restart** VSCode.

+At this point, the entire plugin is ready to use.
+The plugin offers a variety of settings that you can access by going to (Preferences > Settings*).
+Search for the aptos-move-analyzer setting.

+### 3. Mandatory reading, regarding the use of formatting
+1. Once both the language server and the aptos-move-analyzer plugin from the vscode plugin marketplace are installed, the formatting feature is not enabled by default.
+You will need to enable the corresponding feature in the settings(Preferences > Settings*.
+Search for the `aptos-move-analyzer` setting).

+2. To format a .move file, simply open it and right-click to select '**Format Document**' for a one-click formatting.

+3. If you wish to study or raise an issue regarding the formatting feature, you can visit the repository at https://github.com/movebit/movefmt/tree/develop.

 ### Troubleshooting
 Please note: If you don't see the version number, you can refer to the troubleshooting section."